arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/datasheet/datasheet.md

 The IM69D130V01XTSA1 microphone IC (U2) includes two near identical MEMS microphones with a common membrane, allowing for beamforming applications in a small form factor.
 Audio signal is transported over a PDM channel to the NDP120 (U3).
 An external microphone can be connected (J6), that is also connected to the NDP120(U3) over a separate PDM channel.
 Internal microphone (U2) and optional external microphone (J6) are on PDM 0 and PDM 1 channels respectively.

 ### USB Bridge
 The SAMD11 microcontroller (U1) is dedicated to act as both the USB bridge as well as the JTAG controller for the ANNA-B112.
-A logic level translator (U13) acts as an in between to translate 3.3V logic to 1.8V for the ANNA-B112.
-The 3.3V voltage is generated from the USB voltage by a LDO (U14).
+A logic level translator (U13) acts as an in between to translate 3.3 V logic to 1.8 V for the ANNA-B112.
+The 3.3 V voltage is generated from the USB voltage by a LDO (U14).

 ### Power Tree
 ![Nicla Voice Power Tree](assets/niclaVoice_Power_Tree.png)

 The **Arduino Nicla Voice** can be powered via micro USB (J7), ESLOV (J5) or VIN.
 This is converted into the relevant voltages via the BQ2512BAYFPR IC (U9).
 A Schottky diode provides reverse polarity protection to the USB and ESLOV voltages.
-When voltage is supplied via the microUSB, a linear 3.3V regulator also provides power to the SAMD11 microcontroller used for programming the board as well as for JTAG and SWD.
+When voltage is supplied via the microUSB, a linear 3.3 V regulator also provides power to the SAMD11 microcontroller used for programming the board as well as for JTAG and SWD.
 The LED driver (U8) and RGB Leds (DL1) are driven by a boost voltage of 5V.
-All other components operate off the 1.8V rail regulated by a buck converter.
+All other components operate off the 1.8 V rail regulated by a buck converter.
 PMID acts as an OR switch between VIN and BATT and operates the LED driver.
 All I/O broken out to the pins are fed through a bi-direction voltage translator running at V<sub>DDIO_EXT</sub>.

 Additionally, the BQ25120AYFPR (U9) also provides support for a single cell 3.7V LiPo/Li-ion battery pack connected to J4, allowing use of the board as a wireless sensor network.